Skip to main content

 Aspiration & Sclerotherapy

-For symptomatic endometriomas not responding to medical therapy.
+For symptomatic endometriomas not responding to medical therapy, offering significant pain relief.

 Procedure Details: